Barot House

-Barot House is a 2019 Indian Hindi-language psychological thriller film directed by Bugs Bhargava and written by Sanjeev K. Jha.
+Barot House is a 2019 Indian Hindi-language psychological thriller film directed by Bugs Bhargava Krishna and written by Sanjeev K. Jha.
 It stars Amit Sadh and Manjari Fadnis in the lead roles.
 The story revolves around an upper middle-class Indian family caught in the whirlwind of murder and crime.
 The film was released through Zee5 on 7 August 2019 to generally positive response from the critics.